 By Joyce Davis – Founder, Keeping Babies Safe

-This summer, there will be plenty of expected travel for families, from visiting grandma at the beach to heading out on a long, well-deserved vacation.
+This holiday season, there will be plenty of expected travel for families, from visiting grandma at the beach to heading out on a long, well-deserved vacation.

 When staying overnight at a friend’s or family’s place, it is important to maintain the same sleep practices as you do at home.
 Your baby should be sleeping in a safe, modern crib that meets the latest standards.

 If your baby must sleep in a soft-sided play yard, it is critical that a supplemental mattress not be used, as it can pose a suffocation hazard.
 At Keeping Babies Safe, we strongly recommend that you only use the thin pad provided with the play yard.
 We also suggest that parents remove all soft bedding, such as pillows, comforters, blankets, billowy bumpers, toys, etc. from the crib, and always place the baby to sleep on his/her back.